 We continue to evaluate our operations as we seek to optimize our risk profile and cost efficiencies as well as our liquidity, capital and funding requirements.
 This could result in further strategic actions that may include changes to our legal structure, asset levels, cost structure or product offerings in support of HSBC's strategic priorities.
-As part of this continuing evaluation, a strategic review of HSBC's U.S. credit card and private label businesses is underway as HSBC seeks to redistribute resources and reallocate capital to support core businesses.
-In addition, we have been reviewing the markets in which we operate in an effort to determine the optimal size and geographic spread of our branch network as we concentrate on areas with strong international connectivity, consistent with HSBC's core strategy.
+In 2011, we have been reviewing the markets in which we operate in an effort to determine the optimal size and geographic spread of our branch network as we concentrate on areas with strong international connectivity, consistent with HSBC's core strategy.
+As a result of this review, we have announced the sale of 195 retail branches, primarily in upstate New York, to First Niagara and have separately announced plans to consolidate an additional 13 retail branch offices in Connecticut and New Jersey.
+These actions complete our previously announced review of the size and geographical spread of our branch network.

 We also continue to focus on cost optimization efforts to ensure realization of cost efficiencies.
 During the first quarter of 2011, in an effort to create a more sustainable cost structure, we initiated a formal review to identify areas where we may be able to streamline or redesign operations within certain functions to reduce or eliminate costs.
 To date, we have identified various opportunities to reduce costs through organizational structure redesign, vendor spending, discretionary spending and other general efficiency initiatives.
-Cost reduction initiatives achieved to date include workforce reductions which have resulted in a reduction in total legal entity FTE's of almost 5 percent since December 31, 2010, as well as reductions in marketing levels which have declined by approximately 30 percent through June 30, 2011.
+Cost reduction initiatives achieved to date include workforce reductions which have resulted in a reduction in total legal entity FTE's of 6 percent since December 31, 2010, as well as reductions in marketing expense levels which have declined by approximately 35 percent through September 30, 2011.
 Workforce reductions are also occurring in certain non-compliance shared services functions which we expect will result in reductions to future allocated costs for these functions.
-This review will continue throughout 2011 and, as a result, we may incur restructuring charges during the remainder of 2011, the amount of which will depend on the actions that are ultimately implemented.
+This review will continue throughout 2011 and, as a result, we may incur restructuring charges in the future, the amount of which will depend on the actions that are ultimately implemented.

-The financial information set forth below summarizes selected financial highlights of HSBC USA Inc. for the three and six month periods ended June 30, 2011 and 2010 and as of June 30, 2011 and December 31, 2010.
+The financial information set forth below summarizes selected financial highlights of HSBC USA Inc. for the three and nine month periods ended September 30, 2011 and 2010 and as of September 30, 2011 and December 31, 2010.